 Who is the course for?

-This course is designed for anyone looking to become responsible for installing and validating water storage meters.
+This course is designed for anyone looking to become responsible for installing and validating rural water meters.
 This course provides candidates with an incredible opportunity to gain a nationally recognised certificate.

 Units of Competency